Personal budgets and direct payments

 What are direct payments?

 If your local authority/trust agrees that your child, or you as a carer, needs services or practical support, you can choose to receive the payments to buy and organise these services yourself.
-This money is then paid to you in the form of direct payments.
+The local authority pays this money to you in the form of direct payments.

 If you’re employing someone directly, you will need to deal with tax, National Insurance and pension issues for them.
 You should also arrange insurance and a criminal record check.